seb-oss/green/CONTRIBUTING.md

 Here are a few things you can do that will increase the likelihood of your pull request being accepted:

-- Follow the [style guide][style] which is using standard.
-Any linting errors should be shown when running `yarn test`.
 - Write and update tests.
 - Keep your changes as focused as possible.
 If there are multiple changes you would like to make that are not dependent upon each other, it is better to submit them as separate pull requests.
+- Run `yarn smoketest`.
+This will lint, compile and test all the code.
+Any issues detected here will block the PR.
 - Write a good commit message.
   - Write an easy to understand description of your changes
   - If you have registered an issue, reference it with `#[issue number]` or `closes #[issue number]`if applicable